 Explore options for improving soil fertility in organic systems.
 The presentation will cover how to take effective soil samples, interpret soil tests, and what options work best for adding nutrients to various crops.

-Presenters: Caleb Langworthy (Blue Ox Farm), Asael Garcia
+Presenters: Caleb Langworthy (Blue Ox Farm), Azael Garcia

 Explore factors that contribute to the long-term success of a grass-based lamb operation.
 We’ll share tips for lambing, fencing, water systems, rotational grazing, feeding, and flock health.
 We’ll also cover opportunities with NRCS conservation programs that can assist your livestock operation.